vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Create dynamic route
 - [ ] Add framer motion
 - [ ] Fix the test (Unable to run test)
+- [ ] Everything on frontend and nothing in backend

 #### Issues